digital-asset/contingent-claims/docs/Lifecycling.md

 Once we have acquired a contract `c` at a time `t_0`, the next event date is due to either

-- an election being made on an `Anytime` node by the contract holder
+- an election being made on an `anytime` node by the contract holder

-- a boolean condition within a `When` or `Until` node becoming `True`
+- a boolean condition within a `when` or `until` node becoming `True`

-- the contract becoming equivalent to the `Zero` contract (e.g. if the probability of the boolean condition within a `When` node becoming `True` is zero)
+- the contract becoming equivalent to the `zero` contract (e.g. if the probability of the boolean condition within a `when` node becoming `True` is zero)

-Event dates related to `When` and `Until` predicates are modelled as stopping times of stochastic processes: these processes need to be continuously observed in order to determine when the event occurs.
+Event dates related to `when` and `until` predicates are modelled as stopping times of stochastic processes: these processes need to be continuously observed in order to determine when the event occurs.
 An exception to this are cases where the next event date is a deterministic time, for instance when using the predicate `t ≥ t_1`: in this case, even before `t_1` we know that `t_1` will be an event date.

 #### The role of "visible predicates"

 In order to determine event dates, it is useful to introduce the concept of a visible predicate.

-Let us consider the contract `c = When ( S1(t) ≤ 50 ) (When (S2(t) ≥ 100) (One “USD”))` which we acquire at a time `t_0`. `S1` and `S2` are two quantities that we observe in the market, e.g. spot prices of some company's stock.
+Let us consider the contract `c = when ( S1(t) ≤ 50 ) (when (S2(t) ≥ 100) (one “USD”))` which we acquire at a time `t_0`. `S1` and `S2` are two quantities that we observe in the market, e.g. spot prices of some company's stock.

 This contract pays one `USD` when `S2` is greater than 100, but only if `S1` has previously fallen below a price of 50.

 In order to determine the next event date of `c` we initially need to observe only `S1`, as the value of `S2` is completely irrelevant as long as `S1` stays above a price of 50.
 We call `S1 ≤ 50` a visible predicate of `c`, whereas `S2 ≥ 100` is an invisible predicate.

-Once the price of `S1` drops at or below 50, the contract evolves to `c2 = When (S2(t) ≥ 100) (One “USD”)` and `S2 ≥ 100` becomes a visible predicate.
+Once the price of `S1` drops at or below 50, the contract evolves to `c2 = when (S2(t) ≥ 100) (one “USD”)` and `S2 ≥ 100` becomes a visible predicate.

-More generally, the visible predicates of a claim are those boolean conditions that do not fall within a `When` or `Anytime` node.
+More generally, the visible predicates of a claim are those boolean conditions that do not fall within a `when` or `anytime` node.
 For the purpose of determining the next event date, predicates that are currently invisible can be ignored.

 ### Desirable features of a lifecycle functionality